Skip to main content

 Most children find a way to cope with loss.
 It helps if they have a supportive adult to guide them and give them clear information.

-• let the child know that it is OK to feel lots of different things and who they can talk to about them
+• tell them it's OK to feel lots of different things and talk to about their feelings

-• share your feelings with them - you can say that you too feel sad, angry or fed up
+• share your feelings with them - tell them if you feel sad, angry or fed up

 • tell the child what to expect if they want to go to a removal or funeral